 Shrimp eat a variety of things, depending on their stage of growth and their environment.
-They are primarily scavengers, eating whatever they can find that is organic and small enough to fit in their mouths.
-Shrimp found in the wild and shrimp raised in home aquariums both have the same basic diet.
+The shrimp diet is varied as they are primarily scavengers, eating whatever they can find that is organic and small enough to fit in their mouths.
+Shrimp found in the wild and shrimp raised in home aquariums both have the same basic shrimp diet.

 Life Cycle of a Shrimp

 Shrimp spawn up to several miles offshore.
 Eggs are fertilized and sink to the bottom of the body of water.
 They start off as mite-like larvae, and float up to the surface of the water.
 They go through several larval stages over the next couple weeks, emerging as tiny versions of adult shrimp.
 They work their way back to the bottom of the ocean or tidal areas as they grow, eventually becoming scavengers crawling along the ocean floor.

 Young shrimp in the larval stage are tiny and they float on the top of the water.
 The shrimp have little in the way of locomotion and are very small, so they eat other small things that are floating with them, mainly algae and plankton.
 The only difference between the diet of wild and farmed shrimp is plankton.
 Farmed and aquarium shrimp subsist mainly on algae and any plants that may have been planted to add some variety to their diet.

 What Adult Shrimp Eat